Chiltern Tunnel: Design

 The basic configuration of the tunnel consists of a pair of parallel bores, which are to be excavated by a pair of tunnel boring machines (TBMs).
 Each TBM weighs around 2,000 tonnes, has a length of 170 m, and has been specially customised to suit the local geology, which primarily consists of chalk and flint.
-Staff are conveyed between the surface and the TBM using people carriers, which will have up to a one-hour transit time towards the later years of the boring.
-While both TBMs are intended to be operational simultaneously throughout the majority of the work, due to sensitivities surrounding the M25 motorway, only one TBM will be active at a time while near to this key trunk route.
+Staff are conveyed between the surface and the TBM using people carriers, which had up to a one-hour transit time towards the later years of the boring.
+While both TBMs are intended to be operational simultaneously throughout the majority of the work, due to sensitivities surrounding the M25 motorway, only one TBM was active at a time while near to this key trunk route.

 The southern entrance to the tunnels is aligned with the nearby Colne Valley Viaduct and is near the M25.
-The pair of tunnels will be 16.04 km long, with the northern portal near South Heath.
-At their deepest point, they will be 90 m below ground level; the internal diameter of each bore will be 9.1 m.
+The pair of tunnels are 16.04 km long, with the northern portal near South Heath.
+At their deepest point, they are 90 m below ground level; the internal diameter of each bore is 9.1 m.

 The tunnel has a total of 38 cross passages, between 15 m and 20 m long, spaced 500 m apart, and 5 adits linking the two separate bores.
 The tunnel has five 18 m diameter shafts used for both ventilation and emergency access purposes between 35 m and 65 m deep.
 These are located at Chalfont St Peter, Chalfont St Giles, Amersham, Little Missenden and Chesham Road - the latter of which is an intervention shaft for emergencies.
 These vents are all to be fitted with headhouses, produced through engagement with both the Chilterns AONB Review Group and Buckinghamshire Council.
 The surface elements of the St Giles shaft have been intentionally disguised as agricultural buildings.
 The initial design of the Amersham vent shaft headhouse was modified after being criticised due to its design being reportedly out of keeping with the location.
 Each tunnel has an emergency walkway that would allow passengers to evacuate and then cross into the other tunnel to be rescued on a passenger train.

 The tunnel has porous portals (a form of tunnel entrance hood) that extend for up to 220 m beyond the end of the bored section in the hillside - this is to dissipate the pressure wave built up by trains at line speed, thus reducing the adverse effects of audible "sonic boom" in line with environmental commitments.